ta-web-mexpt2/lab-mongoose-movies/readme.md

 1. Create the `/celebrities` GET route in `routes/celebrities.js`.
 2. In the route:
     - Use `find()` method on the `Celebrity` model to retrieve all the celebrities
-    - If everything is okay, render the `celebrities/celebrities.hbs` view and pass the array of celebrities into the view as a variable
+    - If everything is okay, return `JSON` with status `200` with the array of celebrities into the view as a variable
-    - If there's an error, catch it
+    - If there's an error,  return `JSON` with status  `500` or `204`.
-3. In the `views/celebrities/celebrities.hbs` view file:
-    - Add an `<h2>` tag for the page's heading.
-    - Use a `forEach` loop to display tags with each celebrity's `name`.
-4. In the `views/index.hbs` (homepage) file:
-    - Add a link that goes to the `/celebrities` route.

 ## Celebrities - Done!
 At least for now 😉